Special Interest Groups

 Housing and Supports for Adults with FASD SIG

-This is a workgroup hosted by Orchids FASD Services of WI for the purposes of finding, supporting, and sharing information about accessible housing options and related supports for adults with FASD.
+This is a workgroup co-hosted by Orchids FASD Services of WI and the Statewide Independent Living Council of Alaska for the purposes of finding, supporting, and sharing information about accessible housing options and related supports for adults with FASD.
 We will identify and discuss the issues and barriers people with FASD face as well as the supports needed for obtaining and maintaining suitable, stable, and affordable housing.
 We will focus on developing concrete solutions to these problems.

 Individuals who have experience searching for, finding, or creating housing opportunities for special needs adults are welcome to join the group and should consider themselves professionals on this subject.
 FASD caregivers, self-advocates, residential staff, housing specialists, and housing rights advocates may be particularly interested in joining.

-Contact Jackie Wille at firstname.lastname@example.org to join or to ask questions about this SIG.
-Please put FASD Housing Group in the subject line.
+Our group meets twice per month and welcome new members.
+Please contact Jackie Wille at firstname.lastname@example.org to join or to ask questions about this SIG.
+Please write FASD Housing Group in the subject line.

 Mental Health Professionals SIG

 A professional forum hosted by The Center for Neurobehavioral Guidance (Illinois FASD United Affiliate).
 This SIG supports mental health professionals internationally who are individually supporting individuals with FASDs and their families.